genesiscommunitysuccess/docs/docs/02_database/08_database-technology/03_sql.md

 | `DbSqlPrepStmtCacheSqlLimit`        | Define the maximum length of SQL statements that can be cached.
 Default: 2048                                                                                                                                                                                                                                                                                            |
 | `DbOptimisticConcurrencyMode`       | Set the [Optimistic Concurrency](../../database-concepts/optimistic-concurrency) mode.
 Available values: STRICT, LAX and NONE.
 Defaults to NONE.

-| `SqlMaxParametersPerRequest`    | Set to enable fast priming of dataservers.
-The setting increases the number of SQL parameters sent by the platform. -1 sets to Platform default, which is 5000 for Postgres and 2000 for SQL Server.
-Other databases are not supported.
+| `SqlMaxParametersPerRequest`    | For Postgres and SQL Server databases only.
+Set to enable bulk operations for the database (`insertAll`, `getAllAsList`, etc).
+This speeds up priming (in views, Genesis uses `getAllAsList` internally to get joined records) and makes modify, delete and insert operations much faster.
+Other database technologies ignore this setting.

 ### PostgreSQL